Leptogenesis in exponential $f(R)$ gravity model: Field equations

 The $rr$ component of the field equations reads

 Likewise, $tt$ component is

-while the trace is
+While the trace is

-The axion, a coherently oscillating scalar field, has been generally acknowledged as a potential candidate for the CDM from the very beginnings of dark matter research. \cite{preskill1983,abbott1983,dine1983,kim1987}.
-Axion is assumed to behave as a perfect fluid, with energy-momentum tensor
+$\rho(t)$ is the total matter density i.e. sum of baryonic matter $\rho_m(t)$ and axion density $\rho_a(t)$ and $f'(R)$ is derivative with respect to $R$.
+The axion, a coherently oscillating scalar field, has been generally acknowledged as a potential candidate for the CDM from the very beginnings of dark matter research \cite{preskill1983,abbott1983,dine1983,kim1987}.
+Axion is assumed to behave as a perfect fluid, with an energy-momentum tensor

-where $u^{\mu}$ is its four-velocity and $\rho$ and $p$ is defined as the temporal average of the oscillating scalar field which contribute to the background fluid quantities.
-For the axion scalar field \cite{Hwang:2009js} , one can write
+where $u^{\mu}$ is its four-velocity and $\rho$ and $p$ are defined as the temporal average of the oscillating scalar field (axion), which contribute to the background fluid quantities.
+For the axion scalar field \cite{Hwang:2009js}, one can write

-where the angular bracket indicates averaging over time scale of order $m^{-1}$ where $m$ is the small mass of the axion.
+where the angular bracket indicates averaging over time scale of order $m^{-1}$, where $m$ is the small mass of the axion.